Short-Term Effects Of Alcohol Abuse

 Binge drinking is a pattern of alcohol consumption that brings a person’s blood alcohol concentration (BAC) levels to 0.08 or higher.
 It is defined as five drinks for men and four drinks for women in about two hours.
 Binge drinking may increase the likelihood of drunk driving, decreased sexual inhibitions, alcohol poisoning and injury.

 Heavy alcohol use is a type of high-risk drinking which is defined as binge drinking on five or more occasions in the past month.
 Heavy alcohol use increases the risk of liver disease, heart disease, depression, sleep disorders and internal stomach bleeding.
 It may also lead to alcohol blackouts, unconsciousness and anemia (loss of red blood cells).

 It isn’t always easy to determine if a person is abusing alcohol.
 Some people use alcohol as a way to cope with mental illness, environment, trauma or grief—any of these types of drinking is considered alcohol abuse.

 A person may be abusing alcohol if they can’t control the amount they drink or if their drinking causes problems in their relationships.
 A person struggling with alcohol abuse may give up things that they were once passionate about, such as their career goals or extracurricular activities.
-A person with alcohol use disorder may go to great lengths to get alcohol, even if it’s hurting them or their loved ones.
+People with an alcohol use disorder may go to great lengths to get alcohol, even if it’s hurting them or their loved ones.

-Healths Risks Associated With Alcohol Abuse
+Health Risks Associated With Alcohol Abuse

 Alcohol abuse, over time or in a single occasion, can cause serious health complications.
 Alcohol abuse may even lead to cancer of the mouth, esophagus, throat, liver or breast.
 There is no amount of alcohol that’s considered safe for pregnant women because alcohol can cause a condition known as fetal alcohol syndrome.